MaksimDzhangirov/backendBankExample/docs/part29-eng.md

 this request.
 That's expected, because we haven't grant permissions to allow this user to get the secret value yet.

-In the IAM page, we can see the github-ci user is ib the deployment group, which only has permission to access the Amazon ECR service.
+In the IAM page, we can see the `github-ci` user is ib the `deployment` group, which only has permission to access the Amazon ECR service.
 What we need to do now is to give this group access to the Secret Manager service as well.
-So, in this user group's page, let's open the permissions tab, then click `Add permissions`, `Attach Policies`.
+So, in this user group's page, let's open the `Permissions` tab, then click `Add permissions`, `Attach Policies`.

 ![](../images/part29/19.png)